 Civilian Life of Captain David Perry

 He struggled in business, once going deep into debt after a failed partnership.
-He was in Roxbury during the Battle of Bunker Hill and played a role in the siege of Boston, but he declined an officer’s request to reenlist because of concern for his wife and five children.
-“I told him a soldier ought not to have any thing to think of at home,” but he would later relent when the shortage of soldiers grew worse.
+He was in Roxbury during the Battle of Bunker Hill and played a role in the siege of Boston.
+But he declined an officer’s request to reenlist because of concern for his wife and five children.
+“I told him a soldier ought not to have any thing to think of at home,” he wrote.
+However, he later relented when the shortage of soldiers grew worse.

 Of his own life, he tells that at the time his mother died he believed he saw her ghost.
-He had his own fearful near-death experience when he was overcome with fever felt his soul leave his body.
+He had his own fearful near-death experience when, overcome with fever, he felt his soul leave his body.

 “This transition (as I firmly believe) from life to death, and from death to life, which took place nearly sixty years ago, is as fresh in my mind now as it was then: and not many days have passed from that time to this, which have not brought the interesting scenes I then witnessed clearly to view in my mind.
 But I never dared to say any thing about it, for a great many years afterwards, for fear of being ridiculed,” he wrote.

-He recalls discovering that it was possible to actually see cannon fire passing through the air.
+He recalls discovering that he could actually see cannon fire passing through the air.
 And despite his own poverty, Perry once paid 20 pounds to enlist a soldier in the Revolutionary army.